-The second standard is the NSF/ANSI Standard 58 for Water Treatment Systems.
-This is a nationally recognized standard that regulates the water treatment systems that apply reverse osmosis technology in their operation, as do water filter systems.
+The double standard is the NSF/ANSI Standard 58 for Water Treatment Systems.
+This nationally recognized standard regulates water treatment systems that apply reverse osmosis technology in their operation, as do water filter systems.
 To certify water filter systems, they must undergo the NSF/ANSI 53 and 58 checks to determine whether reduce contaminants, including the lead in the drinking water, as per the standards’ requirements.

 Process of Certification

 The NSF certification process is so vital.
-Through the process, stakeholders get the information that allows them to gauge compliance to the existing regulatory and purchase specifications, mitigate risks by applying risk management principles, and gauge the general suitability systems, products, and processes.
-The certification process will vary depending on the product, service, or system to be certified and the needed certification.
+Through the process, stakeholders get the information to gauge compliance to the existing regulatory and purchase specifications, mitigate risks by applying risk management principles, and gauge the general suitability systems, products, and processes.
+The certification process will vary depending on the certified product, service, or system and the needed certification.
 However, there are seven basic steps that every certification process will follow.
 Below are the basic steps followed during any NSF Certification process:

 - Product/service certification application and information submission

 - Manufacturing facility inspection, production confirmation, and product sampling

 - Review of the test results review product acceptance

 - Annual inspecting and retesting the plant

 Probably you are wondering why you have to go through all this hassle of NSF International Certification.
 Of course, the process is voluntary yet worthwhile.
 Although you might not like some of the experience in the certification process, the process is worth the hassle as there are benefits that come with it.
 Here are some of the benefits you are sure to count on when you opt to go through the NSF Certification process;